learning-zone/angular-basics/README.md

 export class TypicalModule {}
 ```
 #### Q. Give an example of few metadata errors?
-Below are some of the errors encountered in metadata,

 **1. Expression form not supported:** Some of the language features outside of the compiler's restricted expression syntax used in angular metadata can produce this error.

 ```typescript